rjgreen97/resnets/README.md

-ResNet18, ResNet34, ResNet50 and ResNet101 implimentaions written from scratch using PyTorch
+ResNet18, ResNet34, ResNet50 and ResNet101 implimentaions written from scratch with PyTorch

 Training script set up to run on the CIFAR10 dataset available in torchvision.datasets